Understanding and Detecting Hateful Content using Contrastive Learning: Methodology

 Our goal is to identify Antisemitic and Islamophobic imagery using the pre-trained CLIP model~\cite{radford2021learning}.
 To do this, we encode all images in our dataset using the image encoder on the CLIP model, hence obtaining a high-dimensional vector for each image.
 Also, we encode all the Antisemitic/Islamophobic phrases (extracted from the previous step), using the text encoder on the CLIP model, obtaining a vector for each phrase.
 Then, we calculate all the cosine similarities between the image and text vectors, which allows us to assess the similarity between the phrases and the images.
 The main idea is that by comparing a hateful phrase to all the images, images with a high cosine similarity score will also be hateful.
 To identify a suitable cosine similarity threshold where we treat a text and an image similarly, we perform a manual annotation process.

-First, we extract a random sample of ten Antisemitic/Islamophobic phrases (eight Antisemitic and two Islamophobic to match the percentage of Antisemitic/Islamophobic phrases in our dataset).
+\descr{Identifying a suitable threshold.} First, we extract a random sample of ten Antisemitic/Islamophobic phrases (eight Antisemitic and two Islamophobic to match the percentage of Antisemitic/Islamophobic phrases in our dataset).
 Then, we extract a random sample of 200 images for each phrase while ensuring that the images cover the whole spectrum of cosine similarity scores.
 Specifically, we extract 50 random images with cosine similarity scores for each of the following ranges: [0.0, 0.20), [0.2, 0.25), [0.25, 0.3), [0.3, 0.4].
-To select these ranges, we plot the CDF of all cosine similarity scores obtained by comparing the ten randomly selected phrases and all the images in our dataset (we omit the figure due to space constraints).
+To select these ranges, we plot the Cumulative Distribution Function (CDF) of all cosine similarity scores obtained by comparing the ten randomly selected phrases and all the images in our dataset (we omit the figure due to space constraints).
 We find that 40\% of the scores are below 0.2, and we expect these images to be entirely irrelevant for the phrase.
 To verify this, we select the [0.0, 0.20) range.
 Additionally, we select the [0.2, 0.25] because it has a considerable percentage of the scores (50\%), and we expect that the images will not be very similar again.
-Finally, we select the [0.25, 0.3) and [0.3-0.4] ranges because we expect that the ideal threshold is somewhere in these two ranges, and devoting half of the selected images in these ranges will help us identify a suitable threshold.
+Finally, we select the [0.25, 0.3) and [0.3-0.4] ranges because we expect that the ideal threshold is somewhere in these two ranges, and devoting half of the selected images in these ranges will help us identify a suitable threshold. \revisioncomment{R2.8, R2.17}

-Then, two authors of this paper independently annotated the 2K images to identify which are Antisemitic/Islamophobic or irrelevant.
+Then, two authors of this paper independently annotated the 2,000 images to identify which are Antisemitic/Islamophobic or irrelevant.
+In a similar fashion to our annotations for toxic phrases, we labeled images as Antisemitic, those that clearly express hostility, prejudice towards, or discrimination against Jews~\cite{antisemitism_definition}.
+Images labeled as Islamophobic clearly express hatred of or prejudice against Muslims~\cite{islamophobia_definition}.
 The annotators agreed on 94\% of the annotations with a Cohen's Kappa score of 0.75, which indicates a substantial agreement.
-Again, the two annotators solved the disagreements by discussing the images and deciding a final annotation on whether the image is Antisemitic/Islamophobic or irrelevant.
+Again, the two annotators solved the disagreements by discussing the images and deciding a final annotation on whether the image is Antisemitic/Islamophobic or irrelevant. \revisioncomment{MR.6, R2.8}